Doctor’s Orders

 Patsy collapsed into bed with a whimper.
 Pride or posterior — she couldn’t say which throbbed more.
 But she did feel oddly clear-headed.

-Act III: A Scandal in the Garden
+Act 3 – A Scandal in the Garden

 Patsy perched gingerly on the edge of a wrought-iron chair, shifting now and then with the subtle discomfort of someone regretting recent behaviours.
+She was wearing her softest and most comfortable bloomers, but nevertheless, every slight squirm reignited a wicked burn throughout her ever so tender derrière.
+Her cheeks had cooled, but her bottom had not.

 Patsy nodded, lips tight.